 Tres Yan & Wu serves up eclectic Chinese cuisine.
 In 2012 it was named best sushi in South Jersey.
 Tre Yan Wu is located at 3131 New Jersey 38, Mount Laurel, NJ.

 After discovering new locations for tasty Chinese restaurants you may of noticed a variety of cuisines.
 Cantonese and Sichuan are just two of the many culinary traditions of China.
 Aside from these popular cuisines, you have Anhui,Fujian Hunan,Jiangsu, Shandong, and Zhejiang.
 Anhui cuisine focuses on incorporating local herbs and vegetables into meals.
 In Fujian cuisine, slicing is essential to bring out aromas and textures within the seafood dishes.
 The Hunan cuisine focuses on bringing out the spices and deep colors in food.
 Some of the most popular cooking techniques in Hunan include braising and smoking.
-Jiangsu cuisine is known for it’s distinctive taste.
+Jiangsu cuisine is known for its distinctive taste.
 This type of cooking uses a lot of meat such as crystal meat.
 The Shangdong cuisine incorporates seafood ingredients and uses various cooking methods.
 Zhejiang cuisine focuses on fresh flavors and mellow aromas.

 Chinese cuisine will continue to integrate into American culture.
 That is why there is an increasing number of Chinese restaurants within the New Jersey area.
 The best Chinese restaurants exemplify authenticity and engage in creativity.
 From take out to elegance, there is a Chinese restaurant for you in NJ.
 Other than Chinese cuisine, New Jersey is a great place to bite into all types of cultures and cuisines.
-NJ allows us to soak up a variety of cultures without hoping on a plane.
+NJ allows us to soak up many cultures without hoping on a plane.